CRI-iAtlas/iatlas-notebooks/README.rst

 .. image:: https://mybinder.org/badge_logo.svg
  :target: https://mybinder.org/v2/gh/CRI-iAtlas/iatlas-notebooks/HEAD

-If running in a browser, Firefox is recommended (due to a particular conflict with plotly R library and Chrome).
+If running in a browser, Firefox is recommended (due to a conflict with the plotly R library and Chrome).

 .. raw:: html